-Balances remaining at the end of one budget year may be carried over to the next year for the duration of the funding.
+Balances remaining at the end of one funding year may be carried over to the next year for the duration of the funding.
 The balance remaining at the end of the funding period may also be carried over to complete research activities for which the funding was granted, for a maximum period of one year.
-In this event, justifications must be provided in the financial report submitted in June following the final payment.
+In this event, justifications must be provided in the financial report submitted by September 30 following the end of funding.
 At the end of this additional period, any residual funds must be returned to the Fonds.